nedpals/opentaxjs/RULES_SPEC.md

 }
 ```

-Special variables are **cannot** be redeclared in the rules file and will be thrown an error if attempted.
+Special variables **cannot** be redeclared in the rules file and will be thrown an error if attempted.
 They are predefined variables that are used in the calculations and flow of the rules file.

 ### Referencing variables
 For inputs and outputs, you can reference them directly by their name.
 For example, to reference the `gross_income` input variable, simply use `gross_income`.